MTG/musav-dataset/README.md

 # The MusAV Dataset

+**NOTE** The dataset will be published online on December 4.
+Thanks for visiting!

 TODO Zenodo DOI badge

 MusAV is a new public benchmark dataset for comparative validation of arousal and valence (AV) regression models for audio-based music emotion recognition.